google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

-When a website requests access to nearby devices using `navigator.bluetooth.requestDevice`, Google Chrome will prompt user with a device chooser where he can pick one device or simply cancel the request.
+When a website requests access to nearby devices using `navigator.bluetooth.requestDevice`, Google Chrome will prompt user with a device chooser where they can pick one device or simply cancel the request.

 <img style="width:723px; max-height:250px" src="/web/updates/images/2015-07-22-interact-with-ble-devices-on-the-web/bluetooth-device-chooser.png" alt="Bluetooth Device Chooser screenshot"/>